lelanor/games/README.md

  `<param1>` and `<param2>` could be :
   - "debug" - if you want to launch the debug mode
-  - a path to a configuration file that must be of the " *.properties" type
+  - a path to a configuration file that must be of the `*.properties` type